Send Nadalia to Ballet Magnificat!

 I have been dancing since I was four years old, and this program feels like a dream come true.
 I love dance, and I am excited to be trained in how to use it to share the Gospel with others.
 During these two weeks, I will also take part in daily chapel, opportunities to share my testimony, and participate in dance worship nights.
 At the end of the two weeks, I will perform in a Gala with the Professional Level Summer Dance Intensive students.

-To attend Ballet Magnificat!’s Summer Dance Intensive, I need to raise $4,300 CAD to help with tuition, travel, room and board, and other costs such as new Pointe shoes.
+To attend Ballet Magnificat!’s Summer Dance Intensive, I need to raise $3000 USD to help with tuition, travel, room and board, and other costs such as new Pointe shoes.
 This is due by May 1.

 Your prayers and financial support would mean so much to me!
 If you feel led to contribute, I would deeply appreciate it.
 If I’m not able to raise enough to attend this summer, I plan to keep saving and try again next summer.
 If that happens, I will return any donations to make sure your generosity is honored and respected.